Antarctica is one of the most intrepid destinations that you can visit in the world, and the great southern continent sees few visitors each year.

 For much of the year, the continent is entirely closed off to tourists, and only a few hardy scientists are found braving the cold depths of winter at inhospitable research stations.

 Ships and tourist expeditions don’t run during the southern winter, and it’s impossible to travel to Antarctica as a tourist between April and October.

-The brief summer season runs from November through to March, and this is the best time to visit Antarctica, and the only time to visit, in fact!
+The brief summer season runs from November through to March, and this is the best time to visit Antarctica and the only time to visit!

 But within this travel window, your experience can vary from month to month.
 At the start and end of the season, you’ll need to endure rough seas, but you’ll have the chance to see enormous icebergs.

 If you want to see the wildlife at its most active then you’ll need to visit between December and February, when the weather is at its best.

 There’s a lot to consider when you’re planning your journey to the continent, but to help you out, here’s our guide to choosing the best time to visit Antarctica.